Police: Deputy posed as teen online to lure California girl

 RIVERSIDE, Calif.
-(AP) — Authorities are investigating whether a Virginia sheriff’s deputy posed as a 17-year-old boy online to groom and sexually extort a teenage girl in California before driving across country and killing her mother and grandparents and setting fire to their home.
+(AP) — Authorities are investigating whether a Virginia sheriff’s deputy posed as a 17-year-old boy online to groom and sexually extort a teenage girl in California before driving across the country and killing her mother and grandparents and setting fire to their home.

 Austin Lee Edwards, 28, was killed Friday in a shootout with San Bernardino sheriff’s deputies.
 The 15-year-old girl from Riverside, California, was rescued and is in counseling for trauma, family members and police said at a news conference Wednesday.

 Edwards, a resident of North Chesterfield, Virginia, met the girl online and obtained her personal information by deceiving her with a false identity, known as “catfishing,” police said.
+Officials are looking into whether he victimized other minors across the country.

-Edwards appears to have posed as a teenager to engage in an online romantic relationship with the girl, according to Riverside police.
-Detectives are trying to determine how they met online and how long they corresponded, police said.
-Authorities believe the girl had nothing to do with the murders or the fire, police said.
+Edwards appears to have posed as a teenager to engage in an online romantic relationship with the California girl, according to Riverside police.
+Detectives are trying to determine how they met online and how long they corresponded.

+It’s also unclear whether this was the girl’s first in-person encounter with Edwards or whether she was aware that he was coming to California, officials said.
+Riverside Police Chief Larry Gonzalez said that because of the girl’s young age and trauma it will take time to complete their interviews with her and get answers to the many questions surrounding the case.

+“We don’t believe at this point she had anything to do with the murders,” he said.

+At some point, Edwards asked the girl for sexual photos and she stopped communicating with him, Gonzalez said, but detectives don’t yet know when that happened or whether Edwards killed her family in retaliation.

 Authorities believe Edwards parked his vehicle in a neighbor’s driveway, walked to the home and killed the family members before leaving with the girl on Friday.
+Officials have not yet determined how the victims were killed or how the fire was set.

-The bodies found in the home were identified as the girl’s grandparents and mother: Mark Winek, 69; Sharie Winek, 65; and their 38-year-old daughter, Brooke Winek.
+The bodies found in the Riverside home, about 50 miles (80 kilometers) southeast of downtown Los Angeles, were identified as the girl’s grandparents and mother: Mark Winek, 69; Sharie Winek, 65; and their 38-year-old daughter, Brooke Winek.

 “Nobody could imagine this crime happening to my family, to our family,” said Michelle Blandin, Mark and Sharie’s daughter and Brooke’s sister.